 Tenancy by the Entirety (TBE)

-Tenancy by the Entirety (TBE) is a form of joint property ownership available exclusively to married couples in certain jurisdictions, including approximately 25 states and Washington, D.C.
-This arrangement treats both spouses as a single legal entity, providing unique benefits such as survivorship rights and creditor protection.
+Tenancy by the Entirety is a form of joint ownership available only to married couples, and only in certain states, roughly 25 states plus Washington D.C. recognize it.
+The arrangement treats both spouses as a single legal entity, which comes with two standout advantages that other ownership structures simply cannot offer, survivorship rights and protection from individual creditors.

 • Survivorship Rights: Upon the death of one spouse, full ownership of the property automatically transfers to the surviving spouse, bypassing the probate process.